saulwilcox-jisc/symfony-docs/controller/error_pages.rst

         <h1>Page not found</h1>

         <p>
             The requested page couldn't be located.
-Checkout for any URL misspelling or <a href="{{ path('homepage') }}">return to the homepage</a>.
+Check for any URL misspelling or <a href="{{ path('homepage') }}">return to the homepage</a>.
         </p>
     {% endblock %}